JussiCcoyllo/CarnetForestier/README.md

-# FORESTBOOK: NOTEBOOK FOR THE WAKING HIKER
+# FORESTBOOK: Notebook For The Waking Hiker
 ## Overview
 This following repo contains a project that allows a user to keep track of the observations they make in the forest in a notebook.
 The idea is to take on the role of a forest hiker.
 During a relaxing Sunday morning walk, you will come face to face with a number of animals and plants.
 Closely you measure all the characteristics of the animals and plants.
 And keep track of these animals and plants in your notebook
 ## Guidelines